tumaer/SciML/lecture/optimization.md

 2. **Loss** (aka **Cost**, **Error**) function $J(\vartheta)$ quantifying the discrepancy between $h_{\vartheta}(x^{(i)})$ and $y^{(i)}$ for each of the measurement pairs $\left\{(x^{(i)}, y^{\text {(i)}})\right\}_{i=1,...m}$, and
 3. Optimization algorithm (aka **Optimizer**) minimizing the loss.

-Point 1 is a matter of what we know about the world in advance and how we include that knowledge into the model, e.g. choose CNNs when working with images because the same pattern might appear at different locations of an image.
+Point 1 is a matter of what we know about the world in advance and how we include that knowledge into the model, e.g., choose CNNs when working with images because the same pattern might appear at different locations of an image.
 Later in the lecture, we will look at different models each of which is by construction better suited for different problem types.
-After selecting a model $h_{\vartheta}$, points 2 and 3 are critical to the success of the learning as the loss function (point 2) defines how we measure success and the optimizer (point 3) guides the process of moving from a random initial guess of the parameters to a parameter configuration with a smaller loss.
+After selecting a model $h_{\vartheta}$, points 2 and 3 are critical to the success of the learning as the loss function (point 2) defines how we measure success, and the optimizer (point 3) guides the process of moving from a random initial guess of the parameters to a parameter configuration with a smaller loss.
 These two points are the topic of this lecture and the lecture [Tricks of Optimization](./tricks.md).

 > Note: all algorithms discussed below assume an unconstrained parameter space, i.e. $\vartheta \in \mathbb{R}^n$.
-There are dedicated algorithms for solving constrained optimization problems, e.g. $a \le \vartheta \le b$, but these are beyond the scope of our lecture.
+There are dedicated algorithms for solving constrained optimization problems, e.g., $a \le \vartheta \le b$, but these are beyond the scope of our lecture.

 ## Basics of Optimization